 Melvin DeWayne Postlewait went to be with his Lord and Savior, Jesus Christ, on September 25, 2025, at 93 years old.
 Melvin was born on April 15, 1932, in Pueblo, Colorado.

-He was proceeded in death by his father, Cloyd C. Postlewait; mother, Mary M. Postlewait; sisters, Majorie Baily and Elenor Scott; brother, Loren Postlewait; and grandson, Stephen Stewart.
+He was preceded in death by his father, Cloyd C. Postlewait; mother, Mary M. Postlewait; sisters, Majorie Baily and Elenor Scott; brother, Loren Postlewait; and grandson, Stephen Stewart.

-Melvin is survived by his wife of 71 years, Jacqueline D. Postlewait; and his 5 children: Cynthia (David) Jacobs, LaDawn (Steven) Baity, Dianna (Nick) Zaiger, Larry (Debbie) Postlewait and Wendy Mikel.
+Melvin is survived by his wife of 71 years, Jacqueline D. Postlewait; his 5 children: Cynthia (David) Jacobs, LaDawn (Steven) Baity, Dianna (Nick) Zaiger, Larry (Debbie) Postlewait and Wendy Mikel; and his sister, Kathy Ann Willy.
 He had 12 grandchildren: Angela Witt, James Higby, Stephen Higby, Jordan Zaiger, Jaylynne Zaiger, Matthew Baity, Laura Miller, Lisa Pitman, Lonnie Crawford, Jared Crawford, Sarah Majors, and Jessica Stewart; 27 great-grandchildren; and 3 great-great- grandchildren.

-Melvin was a Staff Sargent in the US Marine Corp for 3 years, and 13 years in the Marine Corp Reserves.
-He was awarded the Purple Heart for his actions in Korea (still carries the bullet in his chest), The Korean Medal of Peace given to him by the Korean Diplomat in Washing D.C.
-Melvin was also on the Bereavement Committee for the Marine Corp League and Chaplin at the Purple Heart.
+Melvin was a Staff Sergeant in the US Marine Corps for 3 years, and 13 years in the Marine Corps Reserves.
+He was awarded the Purple Heart for his actions in Korea (still carries the bullet in his chest), and the Korean Medal of Peace given to him by the Korean Diplomat in Washington D.C.
+Melvin was also on the Bereavement Committee for the Marine Corps League and Chaplain at the Purple Heart.

 Melvin liked fishing and gold panning, he was an influential part of the Republican Party for many years.

-In Lieu of flowers please donate to either the Marine Corp League or the Purple Heart College Fund in his name.
+In lieu of flowers please donate to either the Marine Corps League or the Purple Heart College Fund in his name.